 Prior to the service the parish rector will ask for information for the Baptismal Register.
 This includes the name and the date and place of birth of the one being baptised and details of his or her patron saint, together with the full names of his or her parents and sponsors.
 A form setting out this information can be downloaded here.
 Following the service, the parish rector will provide a Certificate of Baptism.

 In our parish there are no charges for any Holy Mysteries.
 Those who wish to do so may make a donation.
 In such cases the donation should not be given to the parish rector, but placed in the donation box in church.

 This information was comprehensively revised and updated on 9 December 2017 to reflect the commencement of amendments to the Australian Marriage Act 1961 and the adoption by the Bishops Council of the Russian Orthodox Church, on 2 December 2017, of the document ‘On the Canonical Aspects of Church Marriage’ (‘О канонических аспектах церковного брака’).
-Further changes were made on 11 April 2018 to reflect the commencement of the Marriage Regulations 2017 on 1 April 2018 and on 1 September 2021 to reflect the introduction of new Australian Government marriage forms.
+Further changes were made on 11 April 2018 to reflect changes to the Marriage Regulations 2017 on 1 April 2018 and on 1 September 2021 to reflect the introduction of new Australian Government marriage forms.

 A man and a woman who meet the requirements of the both the Australian Marriage Act 1961 and the Marriage Regulations 2017 (the “legal requirements”) and of the Russian Orthodox Church (the “church requirements”) may be married in our parish.
 To avoid misunderstanding, confusion and disappointment, those desiring to be married in our parish should discuss both the legal and church requirements with the parish rector at the earliest opportunity.
 Some general information is set out below.